 As of December 31,

-2020 2019
+2021 2020

-Deferred tax assets:
+Deferred tax assets: •

-Net operating loss carryforward \$ 12,304 \$ 5,404
+Net operating loss carryforward \$ 28,05 4 \$ 12,304

+Research and development credit carryforwards 1,29 ; -

-Stock-based compensation 264 6
+Stock-based compensation 1,77- 4 264

-Accrued compensation 292
+Accrued compensation 63.
+5 292

-Other, net 23 31
+Other, net 14 1 23

-Gross deferred tax assets: 12,883 5,441
+Gross deferred tax assets: 31,90 2 12,883

-Less valuation allowance (12,883) (5,441)
+Less valuation allowance (31,74 1) (12,883)

-Total deferred tax assets
+Total deferred tax assets 16 -

-As of Dece mber 31,

-2020 2019

 Deferred tax liabilities:

-Fixed assets
+Other (16 -

-Net deferred tax assets \$- \$-
+Net deferred tax assets \$ s

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 The Company has established a valuation allowance against net deferred tax assets due to the uncertainty that such assets will be realized.
 The Company periodically evaluates the recoverability of its deferred tax assets.
 Due to the Company's history of losses management cannot conclude that the deferred tax asset will be realized.
-The change in the valuation allowance for the year ended December 31, 2020 was an increase of \$7.4 million.
+The change in the valuation allowance for the year ended December 31, 2021 was an increase of \$18.9 million.

-At December 31, 2020, the Company has federal and California net operating loss carryforwards of approximately \$52.1 million and \$19.4 million, respectively.
+At December 31, 2021, the Company has federal and California net operating loss carryforwards of approximately \$127.1 million and \$24.8 million, respectively.

 As a result of the Tax Cuts and Jobs Act of 2017, as amended by the Coronavirus Aid, Relief, and Economic Security Act, for U.S. income tax purposes, net operating losses generated in taxable years beginning after December 31, 2017 can be carried forward indefinitely, but for taxable years beginning after December 31, 2020 the deductibility of such NOLs is limited to 80% of current year taxable income.
-The California net operating losses will begin to expire in 2038.
+The California net operating losses will begin to expire in 2038 and the foreign losses carry forward indefinitely.

 Pursuant to the Internal Revenue Code, as amended (IRC) Sections 382 and 383, annual use of the Company's NOL and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 The Company has not completed an ownership change analysis pursuant to IRS Section 382.
-If ownership changes have occurred or occurs in the future, the amount of remaining tax attribute carryforwards available to offset taxable income and income tax expense in future years may be restricted or eliminated.
-If eliminated, the related asset would be removed from deferred tax assets with a corresponding reduction in the valuation allowance.
+If ownership changes have occurred or occurs in the future, the amount of remaining tax attribute carryforwards available to offset taxable income and income tax expense in future years may be restricted or eliminated, the related asset would be removed from deferred tax assets with a corresponding reduction in the valuation allowance.
 Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, will not impact the Company's effective tax rate.